chardonarthur/preventwildfirewithdrones/README.md

 After adjustments based on data and literature, we have define a global index :
 >I = A*F + b*R +c*S**1/2
 >with a=0.011, b=0,000297, c=0,000063
+This index is seetling between 0 and 15 mainely and is an evaluation of the dangerousity of a place.

 ## III.
 Altitude